Skype for Business to Microsoft Teams Auto-Upgrades: FAQ

 “Microsoft’s broad goal is to get users off Skype for Business and onto Microsoft Teams.”

-Steven Collier – a Microsoft MVP – posted on the Microsoft forum, “my understanding is that the Teams Product Group have been selecting tenants carefully based on a number of measures as there shouldn’t be any blockers left for them to upgrade to Teams.
-Anyone using features that aren’t fully deployed yet
+Steven Collier – a Microsoft MVP – posted on the Microsoft forum, “my understanding is that the Teams Product Group has been selecting tenants carefully based on a number of measures as there shouldn’t be any blockers left for them to upgrade to Teams.
+Anyone using features that aren’t fully deployed yet isn’t being selected.”

 What do to if your auto-upgrade has been scheduled?